barv123/content-based-movie-recommender/README.md

 62%
 ```

-Under the project's Head/Tail definition, Item-to-Item recommendations therefore produced more long-tail exposure in this benchmark.
+Under the project's Head/Tail definition, Item-to-Item produced more long-tail exposure in this benchmark.

 ---

-## 11.2 Catalog Coverage
+## 12.2 Catalog Coverage

 Catalog coverage is calculated as: